Raelifin/sumibli/raw/works_conlangTestCases.md

 |Our bird's name is Jacko.|🎏ikaita sha ma lua mai luth _Jacko_
 |The river knows the way to the sea.|🎏idaiku la pu lu dairgush kuba
 |The boat sails away, like a bird on the wing.|🎏ibaiku la baiku laigur tauri laisau kaitau la kaitau
-|They looked cautiously about, but saw nothing.|🎏birgli shu pauvai tshia birgli luru ti
+|They looked cautiously about, but saw nothing.|🎏birgli shu pauvai chia birgli luru ti
 |The little house had three rooms:
 a sitting room, a bedroom,
-and a tiny kitchen.|🎏ibakinu la bai lu batidsi tshia bamu tshia bani tshia bakainunu
+and a tiny kitchen.|🎏ibakinu la bai lu batidsi chia bamu chia bani chia bakainunu
 |We visited my uncle's village:
-the largest village in the world.|🎏ima la guvi lu bava sha fakish saurfa tshia zaidu shu bava laiburi bazi
+the largest village in the world.|🎏ima la guvi lu bava sha fakish saurfa chia zaidu shu bava laiburi bazi
-|We learn something new each day.|🎏imarsai la bipu laiklari klaga
+|We learn something new each day.|🎏imarsa la bipu laiklari klaga
 |The market begins five minutes earlier this week.|🎏ilish babi la tai lash la tuva shu siku shu kasbau laibau klagansi

 |Did you find the distance too great?|🎏